 - define, at a later date, the natural parks and their acreage and boundaries, including “natural” and developable areas by ordinance

 - eliminate certain existing protections from Springbrook Park

 - redefine telecommunications facility that may allow for certain towers

-- allow development of “other uses and facilities” following the City’s current park planning process
+- allow development of “other uses and facilities” following the City’s current park planning process and ordinances

 “Lake Oswego voters deserve clear and factual information about the City-referred measure and its effects to be able to make an informed decision between our Measure 3-568 and the City’s this November,” Handley concludes.